 Miryam Kabakov, MSW

 Miryam Kabakov has been involved with organizing LGBT Orthodox communities for two decades.
-Miryam is a graduate of the Ramaz Upper School, attended Stern College for Women as an undergraduate and received her masters in social work from the Wurzweiler School of Social Work.
+A graduate of the Ramaz Upper School, she attended Stern College for Women as an undergraduate and received her Master’s Degree in social work from the Wurzweiler School of Social Work.
 She founded Orthodykes NY, a social and support group for Orthodox and previously Orthodox, Lesbian, Bisexual and Transgender women and was one of the founding members of GLYDSA (The Gay and Lesbian Yeshiva Day School Alumni Association).
-Miryam has been on a national book tour with her anthology Keep Your Wives Away From Them: Orthodox Women, Unorthodox Desires (North Atlantic Books, May 2010) to raise awareness in the Jewish community about the challenges and joys of LGBT Orthodox Jews.
+Miryam is the editor of Keep Your Wives Away From Them: Orthodox Women, Unorthodox Desires (North Atlantic Books, May 2010) a collection of writings about the challenges and joys of LGBT Orthodox Jews.
 Previously, she was National Program Director of AVODAH: The Jewish Service Corps and Coordinator of LGBT programming at the Manhattan JCC.
-Miryam is one of the founding Co-Directors of Eshel and brings with her a background in organizational development, social research, program evaluation, and a passion for community building.
+Miryam is one of the founding Executive Directors of Eshel and brings with her a background in organizational development, social research, program evaluation, and a passion for community building.
 Contact Miryam at Miryam@eshelonline.org